 adopting measures to reduce that risk, assessing progress, revising, and advancing

 security can significantly improve an organization’s risk reduction efforts and

 that will ensure individuals who pose a threat do not gain unescorted access to

 secure areas of the nation’s maritime transportation system.
 Congress directed the federal government,

-Transportation Security Act (MTSA), to issue a biometric
+through the Maritime Transportation Security Act (MTSA), to issue a biometric

 security credential to individuals who require unescorted access to secure

 areas of facilities and vessels and all mariners holding Coast Guard- issued